-For pre-Series A investments, we typically need 3-4 meaningful interactions with the founder and the CTO before we can decide on a term sheet.
-A founder’s time is a rare commodity that we respect and aim to use purposefully.
-When the time comes to issue a term sheet, we will have built the necessary conviction to lead your round.
+For pre-Series A investments, we typically need 3-4 meaningful interactions with the founders, including the CTO, before issuing a term sheet.
+A founder’s time is a rare commodity.
+We respect this and aim to use it with purpose.
+When the time arises to issue a term sheet, we will have built the necessary conviction to lead the round.

-Our term sheets are subject to completing our due diligence.
-This can take 2-5 weeks.
-The time varies greatly depending on the readiness of all parties but it is an opportunity for us to start working together and getting ready for the post-investment period.
+Our term sheets are subject to completing our due diligence which can take 2-5 weeks.
+The time varies greatly depending on the readiness of all parties, but it is an opportunity to start working in tandem and get ready for the post-investment period.

-As the founder, you build a direct and, in time, hopefully trusting relationship with the Beacon partner.
-The intensity and frequency of your interactions is driven by you and the needs of your business.
-Regular Board meetings ensure structured, strategic discussions while calls and texts in between help with tactical matters.
+Founders build a direct and trusting relationship with the Beacon team.
+The intensity and frequency of interactions are driven by and the needs of the business.
+Regular board meetings ensure structured, strategic discussions while calls and texts in between help with tactical matters.

-The Beacon partner will be the single point of contact and the person who will draw the necessary resources from our network to help on aspects such hiring, lead generation, sales comp, pricing, budgeting or your tech stack.
-Think of your partner as your Single Sign-On (SSO) to a network of expertise configured to the founder’s needs.
+The Beacon team is the single point of contact.
+We draw the necessary resources from our network to aid on aspects such as hiring, lead generation, sales comp, pricing, budgeting or the tech stack.
+The Beacon team is the Single Sign-On (SSO) to a network of expertise configured to the founder’s needs.
 The Beacon team is not just an investor — they are everything and more.